Impact of the COVID-19 pandemic on cinema: Theatrical releases

-Warner Bros. followed Disney by announcing the postponement of the rest of their upcoming slate on March 24.
+Warner Bros. followed Disney by announcing the postponement of the rest of their upcoming slate on March 24, 2020.
 Tenet was pushed from July 17, 2020, to July 31, 2020, then August 12, 2020 before it was held up indefinitely.
 Wonder Woman 1984 was pushed to August 14, 2020, then to October 2, 2020, and then again to December 25, 2020, with Scoob!, In the Heights, and Malignant being delayed indefinitely.
-This resulted in Scoob! not having a theatrical release in North America and that film went straight to video on demand, while In the Heights moved to its new release date of June 18, 2021.
-Prior to this, on March 19, Universal and Illumination announced that Minions: The Rise of Gru had been pulled from its intended release date of July 3, 2020, not only due to the pandemic but also due to the temporary closing of its French Illumination Mac Guff animation studio in response to the pandemic, which would leave the film's animation to be unfinished on its original date.
+This resulted in Scoob! not having a theatrical release in North America and going straight to video on demand, while In the Heights moved to its new release date of June 18, 2021.
+Prior to this, on March 19, Universal and Illumination announced that Minions: The Rise of Gru had been pulled from its intended release date of July 3, 2020, not only due to the pandemic but also due to the temporary closing of its French Illumination Mac Guff animation studio in response to the pandemic, leaving the film's animation unfinished for its original date.
 On April 1, 2020, the film was rescheduled for July 2, 2021 taking the planned release date of Sing 2, a year after its original date.

 The August 26 release of Tenet marked the first major American blockbuster film to be released theatrically.
 Due to safety concerns in the United States, the film premiered in 70 international markets through a staggered release model, before being released in select U.S. cities on September 3.
 Its box office revenue had reached $150 million by September 6, 2020, with a modest $20 million in the United States.